wxk007/pub_sub_zookeeper/README.md

 Subscriber would subscribe a specific topic and receive messages belong to that topic.
 Each subscriber can connect to any one of eventServices.

+You have to binding your jdk to zmq and zookeeper library before you run this sample.